aang-sym/traits-takehome/docs/decisions.md

 **Key decisions**

-- A speed threshold in the mid‑20s km/h, applied after smoothing raw speeds, avoids single‑frame spikes caused by tracking noise.
+- A speed threshold of 25 km/h, applied after smoothing raw speeds, avoids single‑frame spikes caused by tracking noise.
-- Sprint start/end detection is intentionally simple but stable.
+- Sprint start and end detection is intentionally simple but stable enough for the sample size.
 - Each sprint is joined to the phase it mostly sits in.
 This helps identify whether a player is sprinting in meaningful attacking moments or just covering ground.

 Although I calculate sprints directly from tracking for the take‑home, in production I’d lean on SkillCorner’s Physical Aggregates.
 They already handle COD detection and TIP/OTIP normalisation, which avoids rebuilding low‑level movement inference and keeps the work focused on combining physical, tactical, and value dimensions.

-### 3.2 Off‑ball Runs
+### 3.2 Off-ball Runs

 **What I calculate**

 - Runs per 90
-- xThreat metrics (average + total per 90)
+- xThreat metrics (average + per 90)
-- High‑value run proportions
+- High-value run share (`dangerous` flag)
 - Simple directional context (ahead / behind)
-- Phase context (create / finish percentages)

 **Key decisions**

-- SkillCorner already provides run detection, run subtype, xThreat, and dangerous flags.
-Rebuilding those models isn’t valuable in a short assessment, and a real pipeline would use these fields directly.
+- SkillCorner already provides run detection, subtypes, xThreat, and a `dangerous` flag.
+Re-deriving those in a take-home isn’t useful — a real pipeline would use the model outputs directly.

-These metrics naturally sit across three dimensions: physical effort, tactical context, and value creation.
-SkillCorner’s run model already covers the latter two — including whether a run was ‘served’, which links off‑ball movement to actual outcomes and highlights players who consistently present viable receiving options.
+- The metric is kept phase-agnostic.
+I initially explored joining runs to phase-of-play, but for a single-match sample it didn’t add enough signal over the model’s own threat outputs.
+In a multi-match setting you’d re-introduce phase context.
+- The aggregation focuses on signals that actually separate players: effort (volume), value creation (xThreat), how often their runs are dangerous, and simple subtype patterns that show how a player actually moves off the ball.

 ### 3.3 Pressing